fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 [Omar Suleiman about Dajjal](https://www.youtube.com/watch?v=rUUnHTWfMZg)

+Authentic hadith from Nawwas bin Sam'an Al-Kilabi says:

+> "The Messenger of Allah (ﷺ) mentioned Dajjal, one morning, as something despised but also alarming, until we thought that he was in the stand of date-palm trees.
+When we came to the Messenger of Allah (ﷺ) in the evening, he saw that (fear) in us, and said: 'What is the matter with you?'
+We said: 'O Messenger of Allah, you mentioned Dajjal this morning, and you spoke of him as something despised but also alarming, until we thought that he was in the stand of date-palm trees.'
+He said: 'There are things that I fear more for you than the Dajjal.
+If he appears while I am among you, I will contend with him on your behalf, and if he appears when I am not among you, then each man must fend for himself, and Allah will take care of every Muslim on my behalf.
+>
+> He (Dajjal) will be a young man with curly hair and a protuberant eye; I liken him to 'Abdul-'Uzza bin Qatan.
+Whoever among you sees him, let him recite the first Verses of Surat Al-Kahf over him.
+He will emerge from Khallah, between Sham and Iraq, and will wreak havoc right and left.
+O slaves of Allah, remain steadfast.'
+We said: 'O Messenger of Allah, how long will he stay on earth?'
+He said: 'Forty days, one day like a year, one day like a month, one day like a week, and the rest of his days like your days.'
+>
+> We said: 'O Messenger of Allah, on that day which is like a year, will the prayers of one day suffice us?'
+He said: 'Make an estimate of time (and then observe prayer).'
+We said: 'How fast will he move through the earth?'
+He said: 'Like a rain cloud driving by the wind.'
+He said: 'He will come to some people and call them, and they will respond and believe in him.
+Then he will command the sky to rain and it will rain, and he will command the earth to produce vegetation and it will do so, and their flocks will come back in the evening with their humps taller, their udders fuller and their flanks fatter than they have ever been.
+Then he will come to some (other) people and call them, and they will reject him, so he will turn away from them and they will suffer drought and be left with nothing.
+Then he will pass through the wasteland and will say: "Bring forth your treasures," then go away, and its treasures will follow him like a swarm of bees.
+Then he will call a man brimming with youth and will strike him with a sword and cut him in two.
+He will put the two pieces as far apart as the distance between an archer and his target.
+Then he will call him and he will come with his face shining, laughing.
+>
+> While they are like that, Allah will send 'Eisa bin Maryam, who will come down at the white minaret in the east of Damascus, wearing two Mahrud (garment dyed with Wars and then Saffron), resting his hands on the wings of two angels.
+When he lowers his head, beads of perspiration will fall from it.
+Every disbeliever who smells the fragrance of his breath will die, and his breath will reach as far as his eye can see.
+Then he will set out and catch up with him (the Dajjal) at the gate of Ludd, and will kill him.
+Then the Prophet of Allah 'Eisa will come to some people whom Allah has protected, and he will wipe their faces and tell them of their status in Paradise.
+While they are like that, Allah will reveal to him: "O 'Eisa, I have brought forth some of My slaves whom no one will be able to kill, so take My slaves to Tur in safety."
+>
+> Then Gog and Magog will emerge and they will, as Allah describes, "swoop down from every mound."[21:96] The first of them will pass by lake Tiberias and drink from it, then the last of them will pass by it and will say: "There was water here once."
+The Prophet of Allah, 'Eisa and his companions will be besieged there until the head of an ox would be dearer to any one of them than one hundred Dinar are to any one of you today.
+Then, the Prophet of Allah, 'Eisa and his companions will supplicate Allah.
+Then Allah will send a worm in their necks and the next morning they will all die as one.
+The Prophet of Allah 'Eisa and his companions will come down and they will not find even the space of a hand span that is free of their stink, stench and blood.
+They will pray to Allah, and He will send birds with necks like the necks of Bactrian camels, which will pick them up and throw them wherever Allah wills ... "

 ### Dajjal in the Bible

 There are also depictions of Dajjal (Anti-Christ) in the Bible.
 In Daniel 8:23-26, Daniel sees a vision of a ram the horns of which grow up to the skies an he doesn't know the interpretation of this vision.
 So then he sees a man llike looking figure and hears: "Gabriel, tell him the meaning of the vision".
 Gabriel explains to Daniel that in the latter part of their reign when rebels have become completely wicked, a fierce-looking king, a master of intrigue will arise.
 He will become very strong, but not by his own power.
 He will cause astounding devastation and will succeed in whatever he does.
 He will destroy those who are mighty, the holy priests.
 He will cause deceit to prosper, and he will consider himself superior.
 Yet he will be destroyed, but not by human power.